ayoolaolafenwa/orangelib/README.md

 ## Excellent Results!
 With all the fruit classifiers available in  Orangelib.

-*Install Orangelib and test it with as many images of oranges, bananas and apples.*
+*Install Orangelib and test it with many images of oranges, bananas and apples.*

 [Back to top](#orangelib)